Dark Information in Black Hole with $\lambda\varphi$ Fluid: Black Hole Radiation Spectrum with the Fluid

 With the expression (\ref{HawkingTemperature}) of the Hawking temperature, we can calculate the lifetime of the black hole.
-By following the Stefan-Boltzmann power law, we can write the radiation power of the black hole as a function of the Hawking temperature
+By following the Stefan--Boltzmann power law, we can write the radiation power of the black hole as a function of the Hawking temperature

-where $\sigma=\pi^2/60$ is the Stefan constant, $A_{\text{h}}=4\pi r_{\text{h}}^2$ is the area of the horizon, $X$ and $Y$ are given by Eqs. (\ref{X}) and (\ref{Y}), respectively.
-The radiation power (\ref{RadiationPower}) as a function of the black hole mass $M$ for different values of the scalar parameter $s$ is plotted in Fig.~\ref{FigPowerMs}, which shows that the radiation power will be increased rapidly at the late stage of the Hawking radiation.
-This is in accordance with the result given in Fig.~\ref{Figprhs}.
+where $\sigma=\pi^2/60$ is the Stefan constant, $A_{\text{h}}=4\pi r_{\text{h}}^2$ is the area of the horizon, and $X$ and $Y$ are given by Equations (\ref{X}) and (\ref{Y}), respectively.
+The radiation power (\ref{RadiationPower}) as a function of the black hole mass $M$ for different values of the scalar parameter $s$ is plotted in Figure~\ref{FigPowerMs}, which shows that the radiation power will be increased rapidly at the late stage of the Hawking radiation.
+This is in accordance with the result given in Figure~\ref{Figprhs}.
 By considering the energy conservation law for the black hole, we have

 which can be written as

 where we have used the results of (\ref{HorizonRadius}) and (\ref{HawkingTemperature}).
 Thus, the lifetime of the black hole evaporating its mass from $M$ to $M_{\text{min}}(s)$ can be calculated by integrating the following equation: